biotorrents/gazelle/README.md

 # Changelog: Bio ← OT

+Please find a running list of major software improvements below.
+This list is by no means exhaustive; it's a best hits compilation.

 ## Built to scale, micro or macro

 BioGazelle is pretty fast out of the box, on a single budget VPS.